Ania58/gottaspeak-courses/courses/A2/unit-14/lesson-66.md

 Common mistakes:
 ❌ How many money? → ✅ How much money?
-❌ No shops are → ✅ There are no shops.
+❌ Are no shops → ✅ There are no shops.

 -------